python-microscopy/python-microscopy/doc/Contributing.rst

 - Provide some context about what part(s) of the code are affected.
 - Describe what the problem was, and why this is the best solution (I might ultimately disagree, but knowing the intent is really useful).

+Pull requests which change existing variable names for the hell of it (see above) are likely to be rejected even if they include useful new functionality or bugfixes as the maintenance burden of such changes is high.

 When to include code in PYME and when to write an extension module?
 ===================================================================